cogeotiff/rio-tiler/docs/readers.md

 In `rio-tiler` v2, we added a `rio_tiler.io.STACReader` to allow tile/metadata fetching of assets withing a STAC item.

-The class is derieved from the `rio_tiler.io.base.MultiBaseReader` base class which help handling responses from multiple `BaseReader` (each asset will be read with a `BaseReader`).
+The class is derived from the `rio_tiler.io.base.MultiBaseReader` base class which help handling responses from multiple `BaseReader` (each asset will be read with a `BaseReader`).
 ```python
 from rio_tiler.io import STACReader